MohammadHajMahmoud/GSG-first-sprint/Day2.md

 let result = (num > 10 && isPositive) || num < 0;
 console.log(result);
 ```
-Num is a string but it will be turned into a num when being compared using an operator
+Num is a string but it will be turned into a number type when being compared using an operator
-so 15>10 is true and the boolean is postive has a value of tree
+so 15>10 is true and the boolean isPostive has a value of true
 logical operator && outputs true since both are true
 and the logical operator || will go with true over the false statment
 so it doesnt matter